jaeyk/comp_thinking_social_science/README.md

             - How to wrangle data at scale
         - Modeling and visualizing tidy data
      - Automating repeated things
-        - From For Loop to Functional Programing
+        - From for loop to functional programing
         - Developing your own data tools

 * Applications